Joseph Ibn Kaspi

-Joseph ben Abba Meir ben Joseph ben Jacob Ibn Kaspi, also known as Yosef Caspi (1280 Arles—1345 Majorca), was a Provençal exegete, grammarian, and philosopher, apparently influenced by Averroës.
+Joseph ben Abba Meir ben Joseph ben Jacob Ibn Kaspi, also known as Yosef Caspi (1280 Arles – 1345 Mallorca), was a Provençal exegete, grammarian, and philosopher, apparently influenced by Averroës.

 Biography

 His family hailed from Largentière, from whence his Hebrew surname "Caspi" (made of silver) derived.
 His Provençal name was Don Bonafous de Largentera, or in French En Bonafoux de L'Argentière.
-He traveled much, visiting Arles, Tarascon, Aragon, Catalonia, Majorca (where he must have foregathered with Judah Leon ben Moses Mosconi), and Egypt, where, as he says in his Tzava'ah (ethical will), he hoped to be instructed by the members of Maimonides' family.
+He traveled much, visiting Arles, Tarascon, Aragon, Catalonia, Mallorca (where he must have foregathered with Judah Leon ben Moses Mosconi), and Egypt, where, as he says in his Tzava'ah (ethical will), he hoped to be instructed by the members of Maimonides' family.
 This hope was not realized, as the descendants of Maimonides were more pious than learned.
 At one time Caspi intended to go to Fez, where many renowned schools existed; but he seems to have abandoned this project and to have settled at Tarascon.
 He underwent much suffering at the time of the Pastoureaux persecution, and was threatened with punishment if he did not renounce his faith.

 He held the position that knowledge of the future, even by the prophets and by God, was probabilistic knowledge only.